-(c) As one method of providing additional Posted Credit Support, X may increase the amount of an outstanding Letter of Credit or establish one or more additional Letters of Credit.
+(c) As one method of providing additional Posted Credit Support, X may increase the amount of an outstanding Letter of Credit by a duly executed amendment thereto , with the prior written consent of Y or establish one or more additional Letters of Credit in either case, provided that, the issuing bank at that time meets the criteria set forth in this Paragraph 13.

 (d) (i) A Letter of Credit shall provide that Y may draw upon the Letter of Credit in an amount that is equal to all amounts that are due and owing from X but have not been paid to Y within the time allowed for such payments under this Agreement.
 A Letter of Credit shall provide that a drawing may be made on the Letter of Credit upon submission to the bank issuing the Letter of Credit of one or more certificates of Y in accordance with the specific requirements of the Letter of Credit.

-(ii) Upon or at any time after the occurrence of an Event of Default with respect to X, Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates in accordance with the specific requirements of the Letter of Credit.
-Cash proceeds received from drawing upon the Letter of Credit shall be deemed Posted Collateral and shall either be (y) applied against all amounts that are due and owing from X but have not been paid to Y within the time allowed for such payments under this Agreement or (z) maintained in accordance with this Annex.
+(ii) Upon or at any time after (A) the occurrence of an Event of Default or Specified Condition with respect to X, or (B) an Early Termination Date has occurred or been designated as the result of an Event of Default or Specified Condition with respect to X, Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates in accordance with the specific requirements of the Letter of Credit.
+Cash proceeds received from drawing upon the Letter of Credit shall be deemed Posted Collateral and shall in the sole discretion of Y either be (y) applied against all Obligations that are due and owing from X but have not been paid to Y within the time allowed for such payments under this Agreement or (z) maintained as Posted Collateral in accordance with this Annex.
 Notwithstanding Y’s receipt of Cash under the Letter of Credit, X shall remain liable to Y for any failure to Transfer sufficient Eligible Credit Support to Y in accordance with the terms of this Annex.
 In addition, X shall remain liable for any amounts owing to Y and remaining unpaid after the application of the amounts so drawn by Y.

-(e) If a party’s Credit Support Provider shall furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such Credit Support Provider be reduced by the amount of any Letter of Credit established by such party (but only for such time as such party’s Letter of Credit shall be in effect).
+(e) This paragraph is still not clear.
+If a party’s Credit Support Provider shall furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such Credit Support Provider be reduced by the amount of any Letter of Credit established by such party (but only for such time as such party’s Letter of Credit shall be in effect).
 In the event a party shall be required to furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such party be reduced by the amount of any Letter of Credit established by such party’s Credit Support Provider (but only for such time as such Credit Support Provider’s Letter of Credit shall be in effect).

 (f) Upon or at any time after the occurrence or deemed occurrence of an Early Termination Date as a result of a Termination Event and the failure of X to make all payments due and owing to Y in accordance with the terms of this Agreement, Y may draw on any outstanding Letter of Credit in an amount equal to such amounts owing to it.
 X shall remain liable for any amounts owing to Y and remaining unpaid after the application of the amounts so drawn by Y.